-See 5 C.F.R. § 2635.702 (b).
+3 See 5 C.F.R. § 2635.702 (b).
 Section 2635.702(b) permits an employee to sign letters of recommendation using his official title and Government letterhead "only in response to a request for an employment recommendation or character reference based upon personal knowledge of the ability or character of an individual with whom he has dealt in the course of Federal employment or whom he is recommending for Federal employment."

-5 C.F.R. § 2635.702 provides that an employee may not use his public office for the private gain of someone "with whom [he] is affiliated in a nongovernmental capacity."
+4 5 C.F.R. § 2635.702 provides that an employee may not use his public office for the private gain of someone "with whom [he] is affiliated in a nongovernmental capacity."
 As explained in the preamble to section 2635.702, the provision was drafted to avoid the implication that the prohibition applies to an employee's official actions in carrying out agency programs on behalf of people properly seeking agency assistance.
 57 Fed.
 Reg.
-35006, 35030 (continued)
+35006, 35030 (1992).
+This provision is not intended to suggest an employee is always exempted from the misuse of position prohibition when he uses his Federal position to provide benefits to someone he knows in his Governmental capacity, such as another Government employee.

-standards have been violated also is prohibited, and whether particular conduct creates such an appearance "shall be determined from the perspective of a reasonable person with knowledge of the relevant facts."
+perspective of a reasonable person with knowledge of the relevant facts."
+5